Idli Chutney Recipe – Make Dosa Idli Chutney Recipe – Thenga Chammanthi For Dosa & Idli

 Instructions to prepare the idli chutney recipe or coconut chutney Kerala style recipe

-Coconut chutney is ready and you can serve it as a savoury side dish or dip for anything you wish!
+- Coconut chutney is ready and you can serve it as a savory side dish or dip for anything you wish!

 Popular Optional Ingredients for Coconut chutney